 opt folder to the

-For a scheme where Flink does not implemented a file system itself, Flink will try to use Hadoop to instantiate a file system for the respective scheme.
+For all schemes where Flink cannot find a directly supported file system, Flink will try to use Hadoop to instantiate a file system for the respective scheme.

 All Hadoop file systems are automatically available once

-flink-runtime and the relevant Hadoop libraries are in classpath.
+flink-runtime and the Hadoop libraries are in classpath.

 That way, Flink seamlessly supports all of Hadoop file systems, and all Hadoop-compatible file systems (HCFS), for example: